Truck accident in Texas?

 - AI organized facts and flagged commercial vehicle and employer in minutes

-- Attorney review confirmed liability and documented injuries
+- Attorney review confirmed liability and documented the incident

 Delivery Truck: Multiple Parties Identified